 At the end of the growing season, when temperatures are still fairly high and humidity levels low, the sun and wind may be sufficient to dry harvested seed batches.
 It is preferable to avoid direct sunlight.

 Seeds can be spread on racks or screens in a greenhouse or barn.
 Ventilating with a fan will speed up the drying process further.
 In this way, seeds can be dried below the ambient RH level.
 Keep in mind that the seed is still exposed to the relative humidity of the air.
 At night, when temperatures drop, the ambient relative humidity increases.
 Care needs to be taken to prevent the seed from re-absorbing humidity.
-If drying over several days, you may want to gather seeds in a heap and cover the seeds during the night and spread them out again the next morning.
-Beware of the risk of condensation if you cover the heap.
 Once dry, seeds should be collected before ambient humidity levels rise (usually in the mid or late afternoon).
+If further drying is needed, you may want to gather and cover the seeds during the night and spread them out again the next morning.